arsarsars/arsarsars.github.io/index.md

 **Quotation**

-I think you should use an
-`<addr>` element here instead.

-"More for others, enough for everybody." -- from speech delivered by T.P.
-Rachmat
+`<"More for others, enough for everybody." -- from speech delivered by T.P.
+Rachmat>`

 **Contact**